mattva01/schooltool/src/schooltool/gradebook/README.txt

     [(<...Person ...>, <Evaluation for <Activity u'HW 1'>, value=7>),
      (<...Person ...>, <Evaluation for <Activity u'HW 1'>, value=10>)]

-Finally, we can get an evaluation for a student, activity pair, which represents a cell in the worksheet.
+We can get an evaluation for a student, activity pair, which represents a cell in the worksheet.

     >>> gradebook.getEvaluation(paul, hw1)
     <Evaluation for <Activity u'HW 1'>, value=10>

+We can get a student average for the worksheet, an integer percentage that can later be used to formulate a letter grade.

+    >>> gradebook.getWorksheetAverage(week1, paul)
+    82

 Sorting by Column